scalameta/steward/README.md

 ## Learn More

-If you're unfamiliar with Scala Steward you can find out more [here](https://github.com/scala-steward-org/scala-steward).
+If you're unfamiliar with Scala Steward you can find out more in [here](https://github.com/scala-steward-org/scala-steward).